 Nothing.
 Unlike other companies, we charge absolutely nothing upfront.
 Our fees/commissions are paid by the lender, not you!
 We do not earn anything unless we successfully complete your short sale.

--We deal with banks/lenders everyday and have developed direct relationships with some of the largest lenders in the country.
+We deal with banks/lenders every day and have developed direct relationships with some of the largest lenders in the country.
 We are not just limited to simply having negotiators, we have an entire team dedicated to lender relations whose sole job is to ensure smooth transactions.
-We are licensed Missouri Realtors, we abide by the strict Code of Ethics.
+We’re licensed Missouri REALTORS®, we abide by the strict Code of Ethics.

--In 2007, The Debt Relief Forgiveness Act and Debt Cancellation was passed.
-This allows homeowners to short sale their property without tax consequences.
+In 2007, The Mortgage Forgiveness Debt Relief Act was passed.
+This allows homeowners to go through with a short sale on their property without tax consequences.